 Now, if you really like to bring that sense of wonder and excitement and sustain your students’ interest by the time you introduce a new lesson, try these top 7 surefire tips on how to engage students in a new lesson.

-Top 7 Surefire Tips on How to Engage Students in a New Lesson
+10 Surefire Tips on How to Engage Students in a New Lesson

 1. Enhance your motivation techniques

-As you try to pique your students’ interest, you should take care of your motivation techniques and make your lessons unpredictable.
+As you try to pique your students’ interests, you should take care of your motivation techniques and make your lessons unpredictable.
 When students don’t know what to expect, they become more excited about revealing what’s in store for them.

 By now, you probably have your motivation style; however, you should try to double-check if it suits the new lesson and your students’ interests.
 The suspense and the unveiling of classroom activities keep students on their toes and make them motivated to participate.

 You can start with a video clip, for example, and let students spot its relevance to the content.
 It’s a fun way to introduce a new lesson and to foster student engagement.
 As you ask for ideas, later on, you will notice how participative they are because most of our students today really are visual learners and they love watching educational videos.

 Show relevance to the previous topic by asking specific questions that deal with the past lessons.
 This will not only serve as a review of what already transpired but also enhance their memory and their recalling abilities.
 I always do this before I begin any lesson of the day whether it’s new or not.
 I would just love to know if my students learned something from the previous discussions and perhaps can tell me exactly where they are.